alexpacheco/moleculardynamics/README.md

         learn is Object Oriented concepts.
 Congratulations!
    * Modified Code: md-v4.f90
       + Derived Types for MD variables are introduced.
-   * Oject Oriented Code : md-v5.f90
+   * Object Oriented Code : md-v5.f90
       + Adds generic procedures and operator overloading to the md-v4.f90 code.
       + If this is your final version, you have learned a lot of